IBS Trigger Foods List Plus Some Amazing Alternatives

 Coffee stimulates the G.I. tract which can cause more contractions of the muscles in your gut.

-This was the very first thing I cut out of my diet eight years ago when I was diagnosed with IBS due to cramping.
+This was the very first thing I added to my own IBS trigger foods list nine years ago when I was diagnosed with IBS due to cramping.

 Artificial Sugars Should Have Never Hit The Market

 “Artifical sugars should have never hit the market”, Isn’t that the truest statement ever!!

 If you’re still carrying around your little artificial sugar packets (I don’t care if you have IBS or not), please wake up.

 I mean this in the nicest way, I want you all to be healthy, just stop consuming it right now.

 I’ve worked in a restaurant and I have seen folks use this stuff in alarmingly large amounts and I wanted to grab it out of their hands for their own sake.

 Artificial Sugars are completely unnatural and can cause a lot of abdominal cramping.